-The side with the higher Force wins, and the side with the lower Force loses.
+The side with the higher Force wins.

 If the Attacker wins, he or she destroys all units in the defending army.
 If the attacking army's Force was greater than the defending army's Force plus the Province Strength of the battlefield's Province, the Attacker also destroys the Province.